-- Offer information to patients regarding dosage, side effects, drug interaction, and appropriate storage practices.
+- Offer information to up to 300 patients weekly regarding dosage, side effects, drug interaction and appropriate storage practices.

-- Reduce pharmacy waste by enacting better protocols for inventory and storage.
+- Reduce 65% of pharmacy waste by enacting better protocols for inventory and storage.

-- Maintained security conditions and proper storage for medications and drugs.
+- Maintained security conditions and proper storage for up to 5,000 medications and drugs.

 - Received refill requests and written prescriptions and ensured that information was accurate and complete.

 - Completed six months with zero errors on tag typing and filing.

 August 2012 – April 2013

 - Answered questions from an average of 90 clients per day and helped them find merchandise.